-Key Interests: social/new media; mobile and tablet communication; verbal and non-verbal communication; networks; user interaction studies.
+Key Interests: social/new media; mobile and tablet communication; cognitive effects of media; networks; sensory information processing; user interaction studies.

 Dr. McEwen learns as much as she has teaches while working with bright undergraduates at the Institute of Communication, Culture, Information and Technology at UTM, and emerging scholars at the iSchool (Faculty of Information) on the University of Toronto's St. George campus.
 She holds a graduate degree in telecommunications and has 15 years prior experience working in the digital communications sector.
 With this background she balances a wealth of technical experience with media communications theory.

 Currently Dr. McEwen, along with Dr. Adam Dubé (postdoctoral fellow at the Faculty of Information), is engaged in a research project that investigates the sensory information practices of children in the Toronto District School Board as they use tablet devices and mathematics applications (apps).
 In this research project they combine psychology, information studies, and user interface principles to study the effects of engaging with mathematics on tablet devices in classroom settings.

 For more details, see the link to CV in the menu above or contact Dr. Rhonda McEwen at rhonda dot mcewen at utoronto dot ca. You can also visit her blog, "Wheel and Come again: socio-technical musings with my public" at http://rnmcewen.blogspot.com/.